 Research Updates:

-We use 100 million transactions in the London FX derivatives market to study the currency risk-taking behavior of financial and non-financial firms and examine how the market equilibrates as the macro environment shifts.
+We use 100 million transactions in the London FX derivatives market to study the motives behind financial and non-financial firms' derivatives use, trace how the entire market adjusts to macro developments, and identify which firms help transmit aggregate shocks to exchange rates.

-[September 2024] New Draft: Firm Financial Conditions and the Transmission of Monetary Policy
+[December 2025] New Draft: Firm Risk Premia and Monetary Policy Transmission

 [April 2024] New Publication: The Asymmetric Effects of Quantitative Tightening and Easing on Financial Markets Economics Letters (2024)